-6. Manoeuvre the top and bottom arms until the chains are positioned centrally allowing the lifting lugs to be fitted into the corner castings of the container, ensuring that there are no twists or tangles in the chains and that the left and right hand lifting lugs are in their correct positions.
+Set the mode selection switch on the remote control to Arms ( ).
+Manoeuvre the top and bottom arms until the chains are positioned centrally to the ends of the container, and fit the lifting lugs into the corner castings of the container, ensuring that there are no twists or tangles in the chains and that the left and right hand lifting lugs are in their correct positions.